microsoft/lisa/README.md

     * The test parameters of `-ARMImageName`, `-TestLocation`, `-OverrideVMSize` are semantically equivalent to be used as CustomParameters like `'Network=xxx;OSType=yyy;DiskType=mmm;ImageType=nnn'`.
 For example, `-ARMImageName "Redhat RHEL 7.7 Latest,Canonical UbuntuServer 18.04-LTS Latest"` has the same effect as `-CustomParameters "ARMImageName=Redhat RHEL 7.7 Latest,Canonical UbuntuServer 18.04-LTS Latest"` in LISAv2.

+    * The switch test parameters `-RunInParallel` will start multiple processes to Run-LISAv2 in parallel on Azure platform.
+By default, the number of LISAv2 jobs in parallel will be 'numberoflogicalprocessors' of the current Orchestrator machine (or vCPU number of the Orchestrator VM) divided by 2.
+Another optional parameter `-TotalCountInParallel` can be used to set the expected processes total count, if user does not prefer the default value.
+Note, other platforms except Azure may not support `-RunInParallel` successfully, because they may depends on various specific platform settings.

    a.
 Provide all parameters to Run-LisaV2.ps1

         .\Run-LisaV2.ps1 -TestPlatform "Azure" [-TestLocation "<Azure Region>(,<Azure Region>)..."] -RGIdentifier "<Identifier of the resource group>" [-ARMImageName "<publisher offer SKU version>(,<publisher offer SKU version>)..." | -OsVHD "<VHD from storage account>" ] [OverrideVMSize "<Azure_Vm_Size>(,<Azure_Vm_Size>)..."] [[-TestCategory "<Test Catogry from Jenkins pipeline>" | -TestArea "<Test Area from Jenkins pipeline>"]* | -TestTag "<A Tag from Jenkins pipeline>" | -TestNames "<Test cases separated by comma>"]"